awsdocs/aws-lambda-developer-guide/doc_source/invocation-scaling.md

 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-scaling-provisioned.provisioned.png) Provisioned concurrency
 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-scaling-provisioned.standard.png) Standard concurrency

-When provisioned concurrency is allocated, the function scales with the same burst behavior as standard concurrency\.
-After it's allocated, provisioned concurrency serves incoming requests with very low latency\.
+When you allocate provisioned concurrency, your function is ready to serve a burst of incoming requests with very low latency\.
 When all provisioned concurrency is in use, the function scales up normally to handle any additional requests\.

 Application Auto Scaling takes this a step further by providing autoscaling for provisioned concurrency\.
 With Application Auto Scaling, you can create a target tracking scaling policy that adjusts provisioned concurrency levels automatically, based on the utilization metric that Lambda emits\.
 [Use the Application Auto Scaling API](configuration-concurrency.md#configuration-concurrency-api) to register an alias as a scalable target and create a scaling policy\.